dy/slidy/README.md

 ##Notes
 * One picker for array of values
 	* Bad idea: how to define different value limits, different behaviour along the axis
+	* Actually, it’s a good one.
+Use arrrays to calculate vector values.

 * similar to slidr.js, or enhancedInput.js, which is fully enriched input with any of known possibilities, like sliding etc.
 * Circular, triangle sliders